How to Use AI to Ask the Literary Universe for Answers

 Thanks to the partnership between our library systems, more digital content is available for all library users.
 Everybody wins!
 Let us know how you like this new feature in the comments.
 Got questions?
 We’re happy to help.

-Part One: Getting Started With Libby: How to get started with the app and the steps to take after downloading the app and opening it for the first time.
+Part One: Getting Started With Libby: Getting started with the app and the steps to take after downloading the app and opening it for the first time.

-Part Two: Browsing and Searching: How to browse and search for content on the Libby app.
+Part Two: Browsing and Searching: Browsing and searching for content on the Libby app.

-Part Three: Borrowing and Placing a Hold: How to borrow an item and how to place a hold on an item.
+Part Three: Borrowing and Placing a Hold: Borrowing an item and how to place a hold on an item.

-Part Four: The Shelf: Loans: We discuss the loans section of the Shelf section of the Libby app.
+Part Four: The Shelf: Loans: The loans section of the Shelf section of the Libby app.

-Part Five: The Shelf: Holds: We discuss the Holds section of the Shelf on the Libby app.
+Part Five: The Shelf: Holds: The Holds section of the Shelf on the Libby app.

-Part Six: Reading and Listening Settings: How to adjust the settings used while reading and listening to digital content.
+Part Six: Reading and Listening Settings: Adjusting the settings used while reading and listening to digital content.

 Part Seven: Settings: The settings section of the Libby app.